 Particulars Terms and Conditions Issuer Sakthi Finance Limited Type of Instrument / Name of Security Secured and Unsecured NCDs of Face Value of ₹ 1,000 each Seniority The claims of Secured NCDs holders shall be superior to the claims of any unsecured creditors (including Unsecured NCDs, which are in the nature of Subordinated debt) subject to applicable statutory and /or regulatory requirements.
 The Secured NCDs would constitute secured obligations of our company and shall rank pari passu inter se , to the claims of other creditors of Company having same security.
-No Security will be created for Unsecured NCDs, which are in the nature of Subordinated debt Nature of the Instrument (a) Secured Redeemable Non-Convertible Debentures; and (b) Unsecured Redeemable Non-Convertible Debentures which are in the nature of sub-ordinated debt and will be eligible for Tier II Capital Mode of Issue Public Issue Lead Manager Dalmia Securities Private Limited Debenture Trustee Catalyst Trusteeship Limited Registrar to the Issue / Registrar SKDC Consultants Limited Depositories NSDL and CDSL Rated Unsecured Redeemable Non-Convertible Debentures of face value of $\mathbf{E}$ 1,000 each ("NCDs") for an amount up to $\mathbf{E}$ 10,000 lakh (hereinafter referred to as the "Base Issue") with an option to retain over subscription upto $\mathbf{E}$ 10,000 lakh, aggregating up to $\mathbf{E}$ 20,000 lakh (hereinafter referred to as the "Overall Issue Size").
+No Security will be created for Unsecured NCDs, which are in the nature of Subordinated debt Nature of the Instrument (a) Secured Redeemable Non-Convertible Debentures; and(b) Unsecured Redeemable Non-Convertible Debentures which are in the nature of subordinated debt and will be eligible for Tier II Capital Mode of Issue Public Issue Lead Manager Dalmia Securities Private Limited Debenture Trustee Catalyst Trusteeship Limited Registrar to the Issue / SKDC Consultants Limited Registrar Depositories Issue NSDL and CDSL Public Issue of Rated Secured Redeemable Non-Convertible Debentures and Rated Unsecured Redeemable Non-Convertible Debentures of face value of ₹ 1,000 each ("NCDs") for an amount up to ₹ 10,000 lakh (hereinafter referred to as the "Base Issue") with an option to retain over subscription upto ₹ 10,000 lakh, aggregating up to ₹ 20,000 lakh (hereinafter referred to as the "Overall Issue Size").
 The Unsecured Redeemable Non-Convertible Debentures will be in the nature of sub-ordinated debt and will be eligible for Tier II Capital on the terms and in the manner as set out in this Prospectus to be filed with RoC.
-Eligible Investors See the section titled "Issue Procedure" on page 158 of this Draft Prospectus "Who can Apply" Objects of the Issue See the Section titled "Objects of the Issue" on page 64 of this Draft Prospectus Details of Utilisation of Proceeds See the Section titled "Objects of the Issue" on page 64 of this Draft Prospectus Interest Rate See the Section titled " Terms of the Issue " on Page 146 of this Draft Prospectus.
+Eligible Investors See the section titled "Issue Procedure" on page 155 of this Prospectus "Who can Apply" Objects of the Issue See the Section titled "Objects of the Issue" on page 66 of this Prospectus Details of Utilisation of Proceeds See the Section titled "Objects of the Issue" on page 66 of this Prospectus Interest Rate See the Section titled " Terms of the Issue " on Page 142 of this Prospectus.
 There will be No Step down / Step up in the interest rates during the tenor of the Debentures.
 Interest Reset Not applicable as the Interest is fixed type for the NCDs.
-Interest Reset Frequency of Interest payment Frequency of Interest Not applicable as the Interest is fixed type for the NCDs.
-Frequency of Interest payment Not applicable as the Interest is fixed type for the NCDs.
-See the Section titled "Terms of the Issue" on Page 146 of this issue Frequency of Interest payment Interest payment Date Not applicable as the Interest is fixed type for the NCDs.
-See the Section titled "Terms of the Issue" on Page 146 of this issue See the Section titled "Terms of the Issue" on Page 146 of this issue
+Frequency of Interest See the Section titled "Terms of the Issue" on Page 142 of this issue payment Interest payment Date See the Section titled "Terms of the Issue" on Page 142 of this issue Day Count Basis Actual Default Interest Rate Our Company shall pay interest in connection with any delay in allotment, refunds in case of failure of the Issue or non-receipt of listing and trading approval, dematerialized credit, execution of Debenture Trust Deed, payment of interest, redemption of principal amount beyond the time limits prescribed under applicable statutory and/or regulatory requirements, at such rates as stipulated/ prescribed under applicable laws Tenor See the Section titled "Terms of the Issue" on Page 142 of this issue